tjvantoll/articles/plugin-seed-release/article.md

 # Introducing the Official NativeScript Plugin Seed

-Plugins are a critical part of what makes NativeScript a a compelling framework to develop iOS and Android apps.
+Plugins are a critical part of what makes NativeScript a compelling framework to develop iOS and Android apps.
 Because plugins have become essential to your apps, we on the NativeScript team are taking steps to ensure that the NativeScript plugin ecosystem remains strong.

 Today we’re happy to announce the first of our plugin initiatives: [an official plugin seed for building NativeScript plugins](https://github.com/NativeScript/nativescript-plugin-seed).